2009 Cardiovascular System

 Linking lupus, cardiovascular disease and lipid metabolism

-Dr. Bensinger’s results showed that a protein (liver-X-receptor) best known for controlling cholesterol-levels is also essential to prevent lupus in mice.
+The results of Dr. Bensinger’s LRI-funded work showed that a protein (liver-X-receptor) best known for controlling cholesterol-levels is also essential to prevent lupus in mice.
 So defects in this protein could perhaps cause lupus and, at the same time, increase a patient’s risk of cardiovascular disease.
 Dr. Bensinger has recently discovered an unexpected role for liver-x-receptor proteins in preventing an excess accumulation of cells that cause inflammation in tissues.
 These findings, published in the Journal of Clinical Investigation, help to explain how liver x receptor keeps autoimmune disease at bay – insight that could inform the development of new lupus therapies.

 Coordinate regulation of neutrophil homeostasis by liver X receptors in mice.
 Hong C, Kidani Y, A-Gonzalez N, Phung T, Ito A, Rong X, Ericson K, Mikkola H, Beaven SW, Miller LS, Shao WH, Cohen PL, Castrillo A, Tontonoz P, Bensinger SJ.
 J Clin Invest.
 2012 Jan 3;122(1):337-47.